cbl/blade-style/README.md

 composer requrie cbl/blade-style
 ```

-Now you only have to save the storage where the styles are compiled and publish
+now the necessary assets must be published.
+This includes the style.php config
-the config.
+and the storage folder where the compiled styles are stored.

 ```shell
 php artisan vendor:publish --provider=BladeStyle\ServiceProvider
 ```

-## Loading Styles
+## Include Styles

-The blade component `x-styles` is replaced with the required styles, so it may
+The blade component `x-styles` includes all required styles, so it may be placed
-be placed in the head.
+in the head.

 ```php
 <head>